tkellehe/tio-lang/README.md

  > Sets the type of HTML to be generated.
 The default is current "code" and the only type that has been tested.

+#### `attribute ?tio-debug`

+ > If provided, it will add the debug output from the TIO servers to the end of the output.

 #### `attribute ?tio-runable`

  > Adds a button to the HTML elements that will execute the code.
 If not provided, the code will begin executing immediately.